Saya (art form)

-The Saya is a percussive form of Afro-Bolivian music and dance that originated in the Yungas jungles of Bolivia, the yungas jungle is located in the capital of La Paz where the cultures of European descended Bolivians, indigenous Americans and African slaves mixed.
-Saya has inspired many kinds of Bolivian folk dancing, but the most directly African-inspired saya performances are exuberant and intensely rhythmic.
-The artform's name comes from the Kikongo term nsaya, which means communal work led by a singing voice, akin to a work song.
-The Saya's instrumentation and dance also reflects the influence of traditional Andean music.
+The saya is an Afro-Bolivian music and dance originating from the Yungas region.
+It is considered a key influence in the music of Bolivia.
+The term saya is of unknown origin, with some positing that it may have come from Latin or Kikongo.

+The saya is often compared to the caporales dance, which was developed in the late 1960s and is not Afro-Bolivian.
+The caporales depicts the caporal (slave overseer or foreman).
+The comparison may occur due to confusion with naming, as the music and rhythms of caporales are sometimes referred to as saya.

+Background

 Enslaved Africans were taken to South America to work in a range of industries.
 Their customs, music, was merged with the native cultures gave rise to mixtures.
 The specific history of many of these practices has disappeared, but many authors have worked to identify cultural survivals in Afro-descended groups throughout South America.